Stacey-bee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file includes script that adds execution permission to the owner, the group owner and the other users file includes scripts that sets various permissions to a file file includes script that sets the mode of the file
+file includes script that adds execution permission to the owner, the group owner and the other users file includes scripts that sets various permissions to a file file includes script that sets the mode of the file file includes script that sets the mode of the file hello the same as olleh’s mode